corescript-lang/docs/README.md

 to `goto` to the place where `:top` was called, and thus the cycle continues.

 *In the web editor, type "slow" into the terminal to turn on slowmode.
 This
-will allow recursive things to work without crashing your page.*
+will allow loop to work without crashing your page.*

 # Functions
 ## Math